lzxm160/iotex-core/tools/bot/README.md

 First we need to deploy two contracts,one for xrc20,one for multisend,those two contracts is in server/bot/contract

 # modify config.yaml
-We need to add two contracts's address and a signer with iotx.
+We need to add two contracts's address and a signer with iotx to config.yaml.

 # run
 bot -config-path=/etc/iotex/config.yaml

 # docker run
 docker build -t iotex-bot:latest .

+#put config.yaml and keystore in /etc/config.yaml(default path),set the right path to config.yaml

-docker run -d -P --name bot -v /etc/iotex/config.yaml:/etc/iotex/config.yaml iotex-bot bot -config-path=/etc/iotex/config.yaml
+docker run -d -P --name bot -v /etc/iotex:/etc/iotex  iotex-bot bot -config-path=/etc/iotex/config.yaml

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).